Ciao, Cinque Terre

-Our 10-Day Country Roads of Northern Italy Tour with Insight Vacations would begin and end in magnificent Milan, with stops in Lake Maggiore, Venice, Verona, and several other places.
+Our 10-Day Country Roads of Northern Italy Tour with Insight Vacations would begin and end in magnificent Milan, with stops in Lake Maggiore, Venice, Verona, the Dolomites, and several other places including Lake Como.
 Wanting to see a bit more of the countryside on our own, we had decided to fly into Florence, spend a couple of days there first, then see the Cinque Terre region before heading to Milan.

 Cinque Terre is not called remote for no reason.
 There is no road you can drive on to easily get from one village to another.
 If it exists at all, a local road into a Cinque Terre village will be very steep, winding, and narrow, with extremely limited parking once you arrive.